pedrolpena/iestelemetry/README.md

 Access to the serial port is a little more complicated under OSX as it changes across several different versions.
 The user needs to be part of the uucp group

-These instructions worked under OSX Leopard 10.5
+These instructions worked under OSX Leopard 10.5<br>

-sudo mkdir /var/lock
+sudo mkdir /var/lock <br>
-sudo chmod 775 /var/lock
+sudo chmod 775 /var/lock<br>
-sudo dscl . -append /groups/_uucp GroupMembership aardvark (replace aardvark with the username)
+sudo dscl . -append /groups/_uucp GroupMembership aardvark (replace aardvark with the username)<br>

-These instructions worked under a later version of OSX sudo mkdir /var/lock sudo chmod 777 /var/lock sudo dseditgroup -o edit -a aardvark (replace aardvark with the username) -t user uucp
+These instructions worked under a later version of OSX<br>
+sudo mkdir /var/lock <br>
+sudo chmod 777 /var/lock<br>
+sudo dseditgroup -o edit -a aardvark (replace aardvark with the username) -t user uucp<br>

-Reboot the computer
+Reboot the computer<br>

 rxtx uses the /var/lock directory to create lock files for a serial port when in use.
 This prevents other programs from trying to use the serial port when in use.